April Fool’s Day…now THERE’S a subject. Especially in our current age.

 But is it really possible?

 But looking at the sources for the Snopes April Fool’s Day piece…are these unimpeachable sources?
 Old books and articles from the 1980s and 90s?
 Who were the sources for these sources for the Snopes article?
 Should I be questioning any of this at all?
 Is there a point where we really do designate certain sources as unimpeachable?
 If Snopes or Wikipedia or The Encyclopedia Britannica or The New York Times is cited, should that be the end-point of my inquiry?
 Can humans even operate in civilized society without having these “trusted” end-points in inquiry?
-Without these end-points, would we be sitting around questioning shit all day?
+And without these end-points, would we be sitting around questioning shit all day?

 For some of you reading this post right now, to even question a source like Britannica or The New York Times might give you high blood-pressure.
 My purpose is not to do this; actually, I still place these two sources as very high on my personal yardstick.